jaskaransing108373/Singh_Jaskaran_FIP_sem1/README.md

 4. Templates of all three pages are provided in assets/mmed-1051 as a photoshop files. as well as the logo file is also provided in same folder.

 ## Prerequistes
+To run the index.html file , you will require to install browser such as google chrome or firefox.
+And for editing the templates you need the licensed software of Adobe Photoshop and Adobe illutrator.

+##Author
+JASKARAN SINGH

+##License
+The project is copyright of JsGreens@2019